Sonophoto/PythonNotes/fibonacci/README.md

 ### Usage:

-It is expected that these functions are simply for learning and study the source code.
+It is expected that these functions are simply for learning and study.
 Tests can be executed by running `./test_fibonacci.py` directly on the command line.
 Tests are built with the unittest module included with Python 3

 ### License:

-You can use this material in any way you like, simply include in your blog, article, paper, documentation, video description, etc. a link directly to this repository:
+You can use this material in any way you like, simply include a link directly to this repository in your blog, article, paper, documentation, video description, etc. a link directly to this repository:

     https://github.com/Sonophoto/PythonNotes/tree/master/fibonacci